-And, of course, I am a teacher too–and I know that by the end of this year I am supposed to have all my students successfully adding, subtracting, multiplying, dividing, and more–and if they don’t know their facts…it sure is more challenging, right?
+And, of course, I am a teacher too.
+I know that by the end of this year I am supposed to have all my students successfully adding, subtracting, multiplying, dividing, and more.
+If they don’t know their facts…it sure makes everything more challenging, right?
 I get students in my class every year who not only didn’t master their multiplication facts–but don’t know their addition and subtraction facts either!
-That’s a different post–because that becomes a HUGE intervention issue…something students should have mastered years earlier.
+That’s a different post–because that becomes a HUGE intervention issue.
+This is something students should have mastered years earlier.
 But with multiplication?
 We know this is a HUGE part of fourth and fifth grade, so we need to make sure students understand the concept.

 So I dug back into Boaler’s book to really study what she had to say.
 Here are some of her key points that I really think are worth some deep reflection.

-1. Drawing attention to math fact “speed” is not only counterproductive to learning math facts but also tends to be the trigger for some children–the beginning of the “I hate math.” and “I’m not good at math.” epidemic.
+1. Drawing attention to math fact “speed” is not only counterproductive to learning math facts but also tends to be the trigger for some children.
+It can be the beginning of the “I hate math.” and “I’m not good at math.” epidemic.
 It draws their attention away from what math really IS…and math fact recall is really and truly just a small part of the world of math.

 3. Boaler DOES recommend practice, of course.
-What she highlights is the importance of building brain connections by practicing math concepts in different ways–not repeated practice in the same format repeatedly.
+What she highlights is the importance of building brain connections by practicing math concepts in different ways–not repeated practice in the same format over and over.
 Page after page of practice problems or flipping flashcard after flashcard does not build strong brain connections the same way as providing a variety of learning experiences.

 4. Providing students with deeper activities to build fact fluency not only is more effective–but also builds more excitement about math instruction.
-Teaching strategies gives students power–they don’t have to try to recall every fact–they understand how to derive facts based on different strategies that they are taught–and strategies can be used in novel situations.
+Teaching strategies gives students power.
+They don’t have to try to recall every fact.
+Instead, they understand how to derive facts based on different strategies that they are taught–and strategies can be used in novel situations.

 He KNEW his “2” facts–but didn’t understand the concept of doubling. #eyesopened